About the project

 How we help

-Mona Foundation believes that teacher training and continuous learning is at the core of learning of teaching and learning, particularly in the early years of life.
+Mona Foundation believes that teacher training and continuous learning are at the core of teaching and learning, particularly in the early years of life.
 For this reason, Mona has been supporting the Mongolian Development Center early childhood education program for the past eight years.
 We are now beginning to see how early childhood education is being transformed and practiced in Mongolia.
 The following quote from one of the teachers who participated in the training program is illustrative:

 “First of all we need to change our mindset.
 We have many things which we know but never put into action.
 I learnt many skills and methods such as how to help children become active member of the society and how to correctly work each individual child, and ways of encouragement and conversing with them.
 This training is real encouragement for new teachers who have just started working as teachers.
 The training was very different that other trainings which we participated.
 For example, all teachers were able to participate and that it helped us to learn to work as teams.
 I was inspired to learn more and I will work hard to become a better teacher.”